 \subsection{Techniques in proofs of main theorems}

-The materials covered so far lay the groundwork for a series of lengthy inductive arguments that is the proof of Main Theorems~\ref{Main theorem USTP in SFR rings} and \ref{Main Theorem USTP for splitting ideals}, see Theorem~\ref{theorem USTP in isolated non SFR rings}.
+The materials covered so far lay the groundwork for a series of lengthy inductive arguments fundamental to the proofs of Main Theorems~\ref{Main theorem USTP in SFR rings} and \ref{Main Theorem USTP for splitting ideals}, see Theorem~\ref{theorem USTP in isolated non SFR rings}.
 We conclude this section with a proof of these theorems under simplified hypotheses.
 The purpose of doing so is to clearly demonstrate techniques of applications of the theory developed.

 \begin{proposition}[Main Theorems, Special Case] Let $(R,\fm,k)$ be a local $F$-finite strongly $F$-regular ring of prime characteristic $p>0$.
 Let $\Sing(R)$ be the locus of singular primes of $\Spec(R)$.
 Assume that $\Sing(R)=V(\fq)$, $\fq\in\Spec(R)$, and $\dim(R/\fq)=1$. \begin{enumerate} \item There exists $e'\in\NN$ so that for all ideals $I\subseteq R$ and $e\in\NN$,